Edited by Sally Davies

 So it’s really a matter of basic biology.
 Polar bears are the apex predators of the Arctic foodchain.
 They’ve adapted to eating seals over hundreds of thousands of years or more, and can’t live long on a land-based diet.
 Chubby, healthy bears on land are chubby because the hunting was good while they were on the ice.
 Every polar bear you see on land is simply doing its best to survive short-term while holding out for colder temperatures, and for the ice and the seals to return.

 Ultimately, the significance of this discussion about polar bears extends far beyond their fate as creatures.
 Polar bears are what we call an indicator species: how the bears are faring is a marker of the state of their environment as a whole.
 Hungry bears on land can’t be seen as a standalone ‘bug in the system’ to be fixed.
-Instead, they are symptomatic of an Arctic ecosystem in turmoil, where complex and sensitive ecological relationships are unravelling as we speak.Make a donation
+Instead, they are symptomatic of an Arctic ecosystem in turmoil, where complex and sensitive ecological relationships are unravelling as we speak.Support Aeon: make a one-off donation